 Madrasa teacher gets death penalty for rape

-Judge Joynal Abedin of Chattogram Women and Children Repression Prevention Tribunal-3 awarded capital punishment to the accused after the court found him guilty beyond doubt, reports our Chattogram staff correspondent quoting court sources.
+Judge Joynal Abedin of Chattogram Women and Children Repression Prevention Tribunal-3 awarded capital punishment to the accused after the court found him guilty beyond doubt, said court sources.

 Nasir Uddin, 47, was present in the dock at the time and was later sent to Chattogram jail, said Morshedul Alam, tribunal's bench assistant.